 4. Kandy to Nuwara Eliya (or Ella) by Train

 The highlands of Sri Lanka are beautiful.
 The stretch from Kandy to Ella, an area of sweeping valleys lined with tea plantations, is especially beautiful (it feels a bit like Munnar in India).
 While you can drive the route I’d recommend taking the train.
 The journey takes about 3 hours.
-The carriages get packed, so it’s worth booking a first class ticket in advance online.
+The carriages get packed, even if you’re backpacking in Sri Lanka it’s worth booking a first-class ticket in advance online.
 Oh, people scream when going through the tunnels, it feels like you’re taking a ghost train.
 So much fun!

 Tip: Take a seat by the door if you didn’t buy a ticket in advance.